New York Defective Medical Device Lawyer

 Gadolinium is a contrast agent for MRI.
 Gadolinium, or gadodiamide, provides greater contrast between normal tissue and abnormal tissue in the brain and body.
 Gadolinium looks clear like water and is non-radioactive.
 After it is injected into a vein, Gadolinium accumulates in the abnormal tissue that may be affecting the body or head.
 Gadolinium causes these abnormal areas to become very bright (enhanced) on the MRI.
 This makes it very easy to see.
 Gadolinium is then rapidly cleared from the body by the kidneys.

 New reports have identified a possible link between NSF/NFD and exposure to gadolinium containing contrast agents.
 Nephrogenic fibrosing dermopathy (NFD) causes thickening and hardening of the skin, often in the extremities, and occurs in patients with underlying renal disease.

 The FDA has learned of cases of NSF/NFD in patients with kidney failure who received gadolinium-containing contrast agent.
 The FDA is actively investigating whether exposure to a gadolinium-contrast agent is associated with the development of NSF/NFD.

 If you or someone you know has been harmed by Gadolinium, contact us immediately.
-The Law Firm of Leandros A. Vrionedes, P.C. is dedicated to helping individuals and their families harmed by Gadolinium.
+The defective medical device lawyer of Leandros A. Vrionedes, P.C. is dedicated to helping individuals and their families harmed by Gadolinium.
 We represent victims on a contingency basis and are only paid upon settlement or a verdict in your favor.